The printer I choose for Brian Moss Art Postcards incorporates 50% post consumer waste paper in their cardstock.

 About one half of each of my postcards already lived one or more lives in our consumer cycle, maybe as a disposable cup, a sheet of a magazine, packing material, a fast food paper bag, or maybe a newspaper clipping.

 Industries prefer "virgin" paper—even moreso when prices are cheap—therefore if there is no demand for paper diverted from the waste stream, it will likely end up buried in trash anyway.
 Many municipalities have trouble finding a market for household paper that we take the trouble to recycle.
-Corporations have no financial motivation to reuse waste paper, so our individual choices add up, no matter the sum.
+Plenty of locales do not recycle because it is not profitable, and frankly who can blame them.
+The bottom line is that corporations have no financial motivation to reuse waste paper, so our individual choices add up, no matter the sum.

 In addition to using environmentally conscious paper, the printer I choose for these cards is based locally in the U.S., and their facility is run on solar power.
-They also use a UV drying process that reduces VOC's when compared to that of a typical card manufacturer, making these "eco-friendlier".
+They also use a UV drying process that which according to them reduces VOC's when compared to that of a typical card manufacturer, making these "eco-friendlier".

 I could cut costs by having these cards printed internationally and shipped abroad.
 I could find a cheaper printer that doesn't use post consumer waste recycled paper, but at what cost?

-For a sample art postcard, mail a card to:Brian Moss ArtSnail MailPO box 1104Urbanna, VA 23175United States
+For a sample art postcard, mail a card to:Brian Moss ArtSnail MailPO box 174Penhook, VA 24137United States